Sam Kweskin: Marvel Comics

 In the early 1970s, Kweskin briefly returned to freelancing for what was now formally Marvel Comics.
 He both wrote and penciled a six-page horror tale, "Revenge from the Rhine", in Journey into Mystery vol. 2, #3 (Feb.
 1973), and then succeeded Sub-Mariner creator Bill Everett on that character's comic-book title following Everett's death; Kweskin and Everett together penciled issue #58 (Feb.
 1973), with Everett inking and Kweskin variously penciled or laid out #59-60 and 62-63.
+Kweskin also filled in for Gene Colan and penciled Daredevil #99 (May 1973).

 As Kweskin wrote in a 2002 e-mail excerpted in an article by comics historian Ken Quattro:

 Later career

-Afterward he spent three years as an art director at Ziff-Davis magazines, and then freelanced for 10 years as an ad-agency storyboard artist.} Kweskin also painted and sketched, including several works depicting Manhattan's Upper West Side, where he lives for approximately 40 years before moving to Boca Raton, Florida, in 1993.
+Afterward he spent three years as an art director at Ziff-Davis magazines, and then freelanced for 10 years as an ad-agency storyboard artist.
+Kweskin also painted and sketched, including several works depicting Manhattan's Upper West Side, where he lived for approximately 40 years before moving to Boca Raton, Florida, in 1993.
 He exhibited his art work venues including New York City's Grand Central Galleries, the Salmagundi Club, and the Society of Illustrators.
 His latter-life freelance work included a cover for the Veterans of Foreign Wars magazine, and painted a commissioned canvas for a military museum in Louisiana.